byteball/oswap-stats-api/README.md

 ## Oswap-stats-api

-This O<sub>byte</sub> light node explores the DAG and provides API endpoints giving information about trades happening on Oswap.
+This O<sub>byte</sub> light node explores the DAG and provides API endpoints giving information about trades happening on [Oswap v2](https://v2.oswap.io).
+The API is used by https://v2-stats.oswap.io.

 #### Installation